-a.
+- a.
 Medical leaves of absence may be granted by the Associate Dean for Student Affairs.
 Request for a medical leave must include a written statement from a physician that such a leave is indicated in the best interest of the student.
 The written request by the student and substantiating information from the physician will be considered by the Associate Dean for Student Affairs.
 If the student is in good academic standing, the Associate Dean may grant a medical leave for a period of up to one academic year.
 He will notify the appropriate departments of the student's leave and set the conditions for return upon termination of the leave.
-Granting of the leave and conditions for re-entry will be furnished in writing to the student and a copy will be placed in his/her Student Affairs file.
+Granting of the leave and conditions for re-entry will be furnished in writing to the student and a copy will be placed in his/her Student Affairs file. - b.

-b.
 If the student is not in good academic standing, the Associate Dean for Student Affairs will consult with the Chair and Chair-elect of the Grading and Promotions Committee, and they will either deliberate as a group or refer to the Grading and Promotions Committee the decision on granting of leave, duration of leave, and conditions for re-entry.
 Granting of the leave and conditions for re-entry will be furnished in writing to the student and a copy will be placed in his/her Student Affairs file.
-Upon completion of a medical leave, the Associate Dean for Student Affairs, and where applicable, the Chair and Chair-elect of the Grading and c.
+Upon completion of a medical leave, the Associate Dean for Student Affairs, and where applicable, the Chair and Chair-elect of the Grading and Promotions Committee, and/or the Grading and Promotions Committee itself will determine whether the criteria or conditions for re-entry have been met.
+They may require a written report from the student's 'physician and/or may require an independent assessment of the student's 'condition by another physician of their designation. - c.
 If a student in poor academic standing requests a second medical leave of absence within two years of the first leave, the student must again produce a written request along with a written statement by a physician supporting the request.
 The leave may then be granted as per the procedure noted above for up to one year.
 However, granting of a second leave under these circumstances will not guarantee that a student may return to the medical curriculum.
 At the time the student wishes to return, the student will produce a written request to do so along with a letter from an appropriate physician that supports that request.
 The Grading and Promotions Committee will then deliberate as to whether or not the student will be allowed to re-enter the curriculum.
 This decision will be based on a review of the entire academic record, history of medical leaves, and documentation of progress in treatment.
 If a student is allowed to re-enter, the conditions for re-entry will be specified at that time.